How to use route diagnostics

 - staring at one metric in isolation instead of cross-checking snapshot, terrain, and fatigue views

-- treating route-level signals as exact predictions instead of comparative guidance
+- treating route-level signals as exact predictions instead of comparison signals

 - using route diagnostics alone when the real fix requires campsite or day-structure changes